-The estimated market value in item 1 refers to ALL machinery and equipment kept on this place and used for the farm business during 1977 and 1978.
+The estimated market value in item 1 refers to ALL machinery and equipment kept on this place and used for the farm business.
 The value should be an estimate of what the machinery and equipment would sell for in its present condition, not the replacement or depreciated value.

-Section 26 -- SELECTED PRODUCTION EXPENSES
+Section 26 - SELECTED PRODUCTION EXPENSES

-Include expenses paid or expected to be paid this year by you and by anyone else for the production of crops, poultry, livestock, and other agricultural products on this place.
+Include expenses paid by you and by anyone else for the production of crops, poultry, livestock, and other agricultural products on this place.
+Also include expenses incurred even if payment was not made in 1978.
 Please give estimates if you do not know the exact figures.
-For example, if you grew broilers or fed cattle for others, include in the production expenses, item 1, your best estimate of the velue of the baby chicks or the cattle at the time they were brought on this place.
-Include in item 2, the value and amount of all feed purchased by you or someone else for use on this place.
-In item 7, include expenditures for hired labor, such as wages or salary plus the value of benefits paid by you - Social Security taxes, unemployment insurance, etc.
+For example, if you grew broilers or fed cattle for others, include in item 1, as purchases, your best estimate of the value of the baby chicks or cattle at the time they were brought to this place.
+Also include in item 2, the value and amount of all feed purchased by you or someone else for use on this place.

-Do not include expenses related to nonfarm activities (trading and speculation or livestock dealer activities).
+Do not include expenses related to nonfarm activities (trading and speculation, or livestock dealer activities, or the cost of processing of sugarcane and pineapples).